mas-bandwidth/netcode/README.md

 netcode_server_start( server, 16 );
 ```

-Now that you want to connect a client, your client should hit a REST API to your backend system.
+When you want to connect a client, your client should hit a REST API to your backend system that returns a _connect token_.

-Your backend should generate and pass down a _connect token_ to the client, which the client will use to connect to the server:
+Using a connect token like this secures your server so that only clients authorized with your backend can connect to your server.

 ```c
 netcode_client_connect( client, connect_token );
 ```

-Using a connect token like this secures your server so that only clients authorized with your backend can connect.

 Once the client connects to the server, the client is assigned a client index and can exchange encrypted and signed packets with the server.